6 Best WordPress Caching Plugins Compared

 - All cache files are deleted when a post or page is published

 - Enable/Disable cache option for mobile devices and logged-in users

 - Block cache for specific page or post with Short Code

-ZenCache (formerly Quick Cache) is quickly gaining popularity under its new name.
+Comet Cache, formerly known as both ZenCache and Quick Cache is quickly gaining popularity under its new name.
 It takes a real-time snapshot of every post, page, category and link and caches them intuitively.
 This simple yet effective method saves you processing time that was initially causing the page load time of your site to rise.

 The plugin uses advanced techniques to determine when it should send a cached version and when it shouldn’t.
 By default, users who are logged into the system and visitors who have commented on the website recently are not served cached pages.
 You can edit these configuration settings from the Settings page.

 - Options to control the automatic cache clearing behavior for Home and Posts Page, Author Page, Category, Tag, and Custom Term Archives, Custom Post Type Archives, RSS/RDF/ATOM Feeds, and XML Sitemaps.